 Michael Skakun, born in Jaffa, Israel, and raised in New York, has served as a journalist, author, and translator.
 As a public affairs specialist, he has worked for National UJA and Israel Bonds, and the Congress for Jewish Culture, as well as a host of non-profit organizations and Jewish institutions where he’s cultivated a wide network of contacts and associations.
 He has served at such publications as the Forward (both English and Yiddish), the Litchfield County Times and the New York Observer as cultural writer and book reviewer.

 The son of Holocaust survivors, he is the author of “On Burning Ground: A Son’s Memoir” (St. Martin’s Press), the story of his father’s nerve-peeling, inspirational wartime survival.
 The recipient of a starred and lead review in Publisher’s Weekly, the book was described as “distinguished by outstanding writing and moral complexity.”
 The Washington Post labeled this tale of extreme masquerade the “The Story of a Holocaust Houdini.”
 In the “Oprah” reissue of his classic “Night,” Noble Peace Prize winner Elie Wiesel chose “On Burning Ground” as one of five books for advanced reading about the Holocaust, in the company of “The Pianist” and “The Rise and Fall of the Third Reich” among others.
 A feature film based on this story is now in preparation.
+Michael was elected a fellow of Royal Society of the Arts in 2022.

 by Michael Skakun (St. Martin’s Press)